What is Achilles tendinitis?

-It is a common, painful disorder of the the Achilles tendon that attaches muscles from the back of the lower leg to the heel.
-(Fig. 1)
+This is a common, painful disorder due to inflammation of the the Achilles tendon which attaches the muscles from the back of the lower leg to the heel as shown in the picture below.

-Tendonitis often affects runners, ballet dancers and many other athletic individuals and can cause considerable disability even in sedentary people.
-The red area in the illustration shows where pain and tenderness on the tendon usually occurs.
+Tendonitis often affects runners, ballet dancers and many other athletic individuals. it can cause considerable disability even in sedentary people, so the cause of the condition is not only due to injury.
+There are other factors involved.
+The red area in the illustration shows where pain and tenderness of the tendon usually occurs.

-The pain appears to be due to the body’s immune system attacking and damaging its own tissues - a so-called “autoimmune reaction”.
+To my mind, the pain appears to be due to the body’s immune system attacking and damaging its own tissues - a so-called “autoimmune reaction”.
 This "lapse" in the immune system in turn predisposes the athlete to injuries because continued exercise tends to generate more pain.
-Essentially, the pain is due to excessive physical stress.

-Long term stress, both physical and psychological can lead to an increased level of natural corticosteroids circulating in the bloodstream which then significantly suppress the body’s immune status leading to auto-immune damage.
-The targets for these attacks can involve any body tissue, but there is a predilection for specific sites e.g. the thyroid gland, the anal mucosa (anal fissure), the plantar fascia (plantar fasciitis), the groin (osteitis pubis), tennis elbow and of course, the Achilles tendon.
+Prolonged stress, physical or psychological, can lead to an increased level of natural corticosteroids circulating in the bloodstream which then significantly suppresses the body’s immune status, pre-disposing it to auto-immune damage.
+The targets for these attacks can be any body tissue, but there is a predilection for specific sites.
+For instance, the thyroid gland, the anal mucosa (anal fissure), the plantar fascia (plantar fasciitis), the groin (osteitis pubis), tennis elbow and of course, the Achilles tendon.

-I have seen many victims of these conditions recover, sometimes quite rapidly, after applying wheatgrass extract over the painful area where it appears to prevent or eliminate pain sensation reaching the brain where pain is “recognised”.
-Also, wheatgrass is known to be an effective inhibitor of Substance P, the body’s major pain neurotransmitter, and can often stop the pain quickly.
+I have seen many victims of these conditions recover after applying wheatgrass extract over the painful area once or twice a week.
+This appears to be due to stopping pain sensation reaching the brain where pain is "felt".
+It can often stop pain, sometimes instantaneously after application.

-So, protect yourself from tendon and muscular injuries by applying a little wheatgrass extract over your upper and/or lower limbs prior to and after training or before the game.
+Also, one can be protected from tendon and muscular injuries by applying a little wheatgrass extract over the upper and/or lower limbs prior to and after training or playing.